Stedman Graham

 Stedman Graham Jr. (born March 6, 1951) is an American businessman and author.
 He is the long-term partner of Oprah Winfrey.

 Early life and education

 Graham was born on March 6, 1951, in the Whitesboro section of Middle Township, New Jersey, the son of Mary Jacobs Graham and Stedman Graham Sr. He is one of six children.
 He received a bachelor's degree in social work from Hardin-Simmons University in 1974 and a master's degree in education from Ball State University in 1979.
 Graham played college basketball at Hardin-Simmons, and roomed with future NBA basketball player Harvey Catchings.

-Graham is reported to be 6 feet 6 inches (1.98 m) tall.